Key stage 2 tests: how to apply for special consideration

 - is affected by the consequences of committing a crime

-Special consideration will not be granted due to circumstances which have affected the preparation and administration of a test, for example:
+Schools should prepare for the tests carefully using the KS2 test administration guidance.
+Special consideration will not be granted due to circumstances that have affected the preparation and administration of a test, for example:

 - the incorrect administration of the test, such as incorrect allocation of time, or errors made by the school when modifying or photocopying test scripts